mik-moo/Cryptocurrencies/README.md

 ## Overview

 An investment bank would like to create a cryptocurrency investment portfolio.
 This analysis and report identifed the currencies that are currently trading and classified them.
 This project used pre-processing with Pandas and Python to clean a cryptocurrency dataset.
-Unsupervised machine learning was used to cluster the data, then tables and visualizations were produced to visualize the dataset.
+Unsupervised machine learning was used to cluster the data, then tables and graphs were produced to visualize the dataset.

 ## Process